 The underlying objective is to improve food and nutritional security and provide more ecologically sound food recommendations to consumers and policymakers, including clarifying what is meant by an environmentally sustainable food system.”

 “Edible insects as food, fit comfortably within this environmentally sound scenario and, by extension, ought to be considered prime candidates as both food staples and supplements, as well as more generally for their role in sustainable diets”.

 This infographic by Jimini’s sums this up nicely:

 If you’ve got this far then you’re obviously not too squeamish.

-I’m not sure why the idea of eating insects is so gross, after all, lots of us eat animals every day and think nothing of it (and surely a cute little pig is harder to eat than a disgusting looking insect?).
+I’m not sure why the idea of eating insects is so gross, after all, lots of us eat animals every day and think nothing of it.

 I have to admit that eating a crispy whole cricket doesn’t do much for me so when Jiminis sent me some, albeit flavoured crickets, I found it hard not to be grossed out although they tasted good.

 However, when it comes to ground up insects I’m fine.